-Microsoft Excel is a great tool for keeping data and figures organized…until, that is, you need to scroll down at all, leaving some important headers out of sight.
+Excel is excellent for organizing data and figures, but scrolling down can hide crucial headers from view.
 Fortunately, there is a way to keep your headings in view: freezing the panes they are present in.
 Let’s go over how to do so.

 Let’s say you were working with the following data, outlining the departments each of your employees are a part of, along with when they were first hired and their current pay rate.